Earnings

 Mentioned in this article

-Shares of GCM Grosvenor extended their recent rally in Wednesday's premarket session, rising approximately 0.7% to $11.38.
-This follows a substantial 14.1% surge in the prior trading session.
+Shares of GCM Grosvenor (GCMG) continued their upward trajectory in Wednesday's premarket session, advancing 0.7% to $11.38.
+This gain builds upon a substantial 14.1% surge recorded the prior trading day, fueled by the firm's robust fourth-quarter and full-year 2025 financial results.

-GCM's board authorized a $0.12 per-share dividend, payable on March 16.
-Furthermore, the company increased its existing share repurchase authorization by $35 million, bringing the total available for buybacks to $255 million.
-The firm also initiated a $65 million debt prepayment.
+In tandem with these operational achievements, GCM Grosvenor's board authorized a series of capital return initiatives.
+The company declared a quarterly cash dividend of $0.12 per share, payable on March 16.
+Furthermore, the board increased its existing share repurchase authorization by $35 million, bringing the total available for buybacks to $255 million.
+The firm also initiated a $65 million prepayment on its outstanding debt.